cx-prog-lang/.github/features/obj_dtor.md

 ## Caveat

- - The cleanup function is a convention and is **not** called automatically in any way (e.g., at the end of the object's storage duration).
+ - The cleanup function is a convention, except that it's a no-op when it's undefined; it is **not** called automatically in any way (e.g., at the end of the object's storage duration).
  - For a composite type, the member's cleanup function is **not** automatically called recursively.